Giovanna Ceserani, Faculty Director

 Amanda Wilson Bergado, Center Manager

 Amanda Wilson Bergado is CESTA’s Center Manager, working closely with the Faculty Director to develop programs and coordinate support for projects, researchers, and students.
-Amanda received her MA in U.S. History from UC Santa Cruz, where her research focused on Chinese migration, gender and family, criminality, and social identity and organization.
+Amanda received her MA in U.S. History from UC Santa Cruz, where her research focused on Chinese migration, gender and family, criminality and policing, and social identity and organization.
 Amanda has more 10 years of experience in administration and project management at Stanford; previously she worked in the Undergraduate Advising and Research where she coordinated new student transition and advising programs.
 Amanda cherishes Stanford’s history and traditions and is thrilled to be a part of CESTA’s highly collaborative and cutting-edge work.

 STANFORD HUMANITIES CENTER STAFF

 Andrea Rees Davies, Associate Director of the Stanford Humanities Center

 Andrea Rees Davies and her team at the Stanford Humanities Center are key partners in CESTA's administration.
 Andrea holds a PhD in history, a MA in history, and a MA in religious studies from Stanford; her research intersts and teaching areas span U.S and LGBTQ history.
 Andrea has worked on interdisciplinary research teams and published studies on women in Silicon Valley high-tech companies, Venture Capitalist perceptions of women entrepreneurs, the history of the “ideal worker” myth, and dual-career academic couples at top U.S. research universities.